 Agrecovery is a strong advocate for product stewardship, and through the Farm Plastics Project (FPP) seeks to develop a product stewardship scheme for the collection and treatment of farm plastics.
-Funded by the Ministry for Environment (MfE) to co-design the FPP, Agrecovery has engaged with stakeholders to develop a product stewardship scheme design and implementation process, undertaken a robust assessment of scheme options and made a recommendation to the MfE on a preferred scheme option.
+Funded by the Ministry for Environment (MfE) to co-design the FPP, Agrecovery has engaged with stakeholders to develop a product stewardship scheme design and implementation process, undertaken a robust assessment of scheme options and made a recommendation to the MfE on the preferred scheme option.

-Agrecovery is known in the New Zealand primary sector for operating a successful nation-wide agri-chemical containers and drums, voluntary and accredited product stewardship scheme.
-The challenge to establish and sustain a farm plastics scheme from first principles cannot be overstated.
+Agrecovery is known in the New Zealand primary sector for operating a successful nation-wide agri-chemicals and containers, voluntary and accredited product stewardship scheme.
+The challenge to establish and sustain this farm plastics scheme from first principles cannot be overstated.